adamreisnz/seki/JGF.md

 	tree: [

 		//First (root) node may contain comments, board setup or just a blank board.
-		//It cannot contain moves.
+		//It cannot contain moves or variations
 		{

-			//Flag to indicate this is the root node
-			root: true,

 			//Comments are placed in an array and each comment can either be
 			//a simple string, or an object if more information is present.